4W4I5/Semester-7-Notes/SSD/Sessional 1 Prep/Sessional 1 Prep Notes.md

 	- Every misuse case reduces your system’s vulnerability.
 	- Misuse cases do **NOT** include human/system error

+## Security Oriented Modelling
-## **Security-Oriented Development**
+- #### **Security-Oriented Development**
+	- **Security-Oriented Implementation**:
-- **Security-Oriented Implementation**: How you set system requirements and write code impacts security.
+		- How you set system requirements and write code impacts security.
 Proper coding standards must be followed to avoid introducing vulnerabilities.
+	- **Verification**:
-- **Verification**: Regular checks are needed to catch **common code smells**, such as hardcoded passwords or improper error handling.
+		- Regular checks are needed to catch **common code smells**, such as hardcoded passwords or improper error handling.
+	- **Security-Oriented Processes**:
-- **Security-Oriented Processes**: Having a structured security strategy ensures the development team works together to build a more secure system.
+		- Having a structured security strategy ensures the development team works together to build a more secure system.

-## **Cost of Fixing Vulnerabilities**
+	- **Cost of Fixing Vulnerabilities**

-It’s essential to remember that addressing security issues early in the SDLC is not only cheaper but also more efficient.
-Fixing a vulnerability post-deployment can cost **up to 100 times more** than fixing it during the design or coding phase.
+		- It’s essential to remember that addressing security issues early in the SDLC is not only cheaper but also more efficient.
+			- Fixing a vulnerability post-deployment can cost **up to 100 times more** than fixing it during the design or coding phase.

 ---

-# **Lecture 3: Security Requirements & Design Principles (OWASP) pt 1**
+# **Lecture 3 & 4: Security Requirements & Design Principles (OWASP)**

 ## **Security Requirements**